laminas/laminas-config-aggregator/docs/book/config-providers.md

 before invoking it; as such, any class name you use as a config provider _must_ also define `__invoke()`, and that method _must_ return an array.

-This can be used to mimic the Zend Framework module system: you can specify a list of config providers from different packages, and aggregated configuration will be available to your application.
+This can be used to mimic the Laminas module system: you can specify a list of config providers from different packages, and aggregated configuration will be available to your application.